[output_post_excerpt]

 ENOCH: W… what was that?

-STRANGEL: I said you’re hot.
+DECAPITATED HEAD: I said you’re hhhhot.

-STRANGEL: Come on, you’re literally a pillar of fire right now.
+DECAPITATED HEAD: Come on, you’re literally a pillar of fire right now.
 Which reminds me, you’re fired.

-I know him.
+ENOCH: I know him.
 It’s hard to navigate memories of past, present and future at the same time.
 We did something bad, I think.
 His name, oh it’s right at the tip of my tongue.
 Wait, did he just say fired?

-ENOCH: Why am I fired?
+Why am I fired?
 What happened?

-STRANGEL: After that shit you pulled with Moses?
+DECAPITATED HEAD: After that shit you pulled with Moses?
 I was sent by the almighty to tell you that ‘THIS WAS NOT COOL.’
 You got them believing all kinds of inaccurate things.
 And you know what the worst part is?
-They will believe anything.
-You know how the boss is.
-Won’t give you constructive criticism to your face.
-So, you’re fired.
+You know what the WORST part is!?
+DO YOU??

 ENOCH: Now hold on, you were in on this too, somehow.
 My head hurts.

-STRANGEL: So, you really don’t remember.
+DECAPITATED HEAD: So, you really don’t remember.

 ENOCH: No, I don’t.
 Could you please tell me?
 I want to know what I did… so I can at least learn to be a better person.